Faculty Research Toolkit

 Grantsmanship – The Office of Research at the University of Delaware offer workshops and seminars for faculty to participate in and learn about the grants process.
 Please visit their website for further information regarding CITI training for research compliance, funding opportunities, deadlines and conflict of Interest.
 The College of Health Sciences will begin offering ‘Lunch and Learn’ sessions for our faculty and students to learn more about the grant writing process, beginning this Fall, 2013.

-Further, if you would like to develop a trademark/servicemark, copyright or a startup company, see Dan Flynn or contact the Office of Technology Transfer and we will help you.
+Further, if you would like to develop a trademark/servicemark, copyright or a startup company, contact the Office of Technology Transfer.